Arlington, Montgomery counties launch new effort in fight over airplane noise from National

 In 2018, residents in Northwest D.C. lost their long-running battle with the FAA after a three-judge panel rejected their arguments that the flight path changes should be revisited.

 More recently, officials in Howard County this summer lost their legal challenge to flight procedures at Baltimore-Washington International Marshall Airport on similar grounds.
 In August, a three-judge panel of the U.S. Court of Appeals for the Fourth Circuit in Richmond ruled that the county had missed the deadline for filing an appeal.
-County officials asked the court to reconsider its decision but the request was denied.
+County officials asked the court to reconsider its decision, but the request was denied.